 - Removes fluids from the middle ear with suction

-- Inserts the tube in the hole in the eardrum
+- Puts the tube into the hole in the eardrum

 After it’s over, your child will go to a recovery room so nurses and doctors can be sure there were no problems.
 If all is well, you should be able to take your child home within a few hours.

 Surgery and anesthesia can make kids groggy and possibly nauseated for the rest of the day.
 They should be back to normal after 24 hours.

 Your doctor will schedule a follow-up appointment 2 to 4 weeks after the surgery to see if the tubes are in the right place and working well.

 Ear tube surgery is a safe procedure and doesn’t pose much serious risk.
 However, your child could have:

 - Drainage of ear fluid that doesn’t stop

 - Blockages in the tubes from blood or mucus